Menu

 Juan Antonio Vizcaino

-Proteomics Team Leader, EMBL-EBI, United Kingdom
+Proteomics Team Leader, European Bioinformatics Institute (EMBL-EBI), United Kingdom

-PRIDE database (https://www.ebi.ac.uk/pride/) and related software tools and resources.
+I am leading the Proteomics team at the EMBL-European Bioinformatics Institute (EMBL-EBI, Hinxton, Cambridge, UK).
+We are responsible for the PRIDE database (https://www.ebi.ac.uk/pride/) and related software tools and resources.
 Our overall goal is to make proteomics data FAIR (Findable, Accessible, Interoperable and Reusable), including the integration between proteomics data and other omics data types.
 I have been working as a computational biologist in proteomics for the last 18 years, and before that I was a wet-lab scientist.

 Over the years, I have participated in several International efforts where the proteomics community has played a key role.
 First, I co-led the establishment of the Proteome change consortium of proteomics repositories (http://www.proteomexchange.org/) and have coordinated its efforts since 2011, involving members from USA and Asia in addition to PRIDE.
 A second example is my participation and leadership in the development of open data standard formats and related software under the umbrella of the HUPO-Proteomics Standards Initiative (HUPO-PSI), where I am currently one of the co-Chairs.